 The input operator should set the stream state appropriately, for example is.setstate (ios_base::failbit) when a format error is encountered.
+Write your code so that the right hand operand of operator>> is not changed if the conversion fails.

 3.2 String Streams